Notes on creating a simple JSON API with Phoenix

 What threw me off here was that the documentation for render/3 in Phoenix.View didn’t match the call in this module, which is a call to render with two parameters.

-I was expecting that the functions in my MyApp.ModelView matched the
+I was expecting that the functions in my MyApp.ModelView matched the signature of

 Phoenix.View.render/3.
 But that’s not the case.

 It happens that is the controller who is actually calling your view’s

 render/2 function behind the scenes via a call to

 After creating a record, I want to add to trigger an external action.

 My first reaction was to search the Ecto documentation for callbacks.
 I vaguely remember there being an issue with them.
 And I wasn’t that wrong: they are being deprecated in Ecto 2.0:

 The proposed solution in Ecto 2.0 will be called Ecto.Multi and will allow you to run a series of operations inside of a transaction, including what are now called “callbacks”.